Exploring the Eight Dimensions of Wellness, first published 13-Aug-2020 by Bangkok Post, Thailand

 Wellness is commonly accepted to encompass eight dimensions:

 - Emotional Wellness is the ability to cope effectively with life and build healthy satisfying relationships with other people.
-Emotional health can be maintained or improved by engaging in regular leisure and recreational activities which involve each of your senses: smell, taste, touch, sight, and sound.
+Emotional health can be maintained or improved by engaging in regular leisure and recreational activities that involve each of your senses: smell, taste, touch, sight, and sound.

 - Environmental Wellness is about your surroundings and the space you occupy.
 It is a connection between your well-being and the well-being of the environment – both your social and natural surroundings.
 Pollution, violence, garbage buildup, and water conservation are some of the factors affecting environmental wellness, as are office or home clutter and disorganization.
-Manage your environmental wellness by recycling, gardening, purchasing products with minimal packaging, avoiding littering, minimize use of plastics, and conserving energy and water
+Manage your environmental wellness by recycling, gardening, purchasing products with minimal packaging, avoiding littering, minimize the use of plastics, and conserving energy and water

-- Financial Wellness is a feeling of satisfaction about your financial situation, and can be as simple as having a budget and maintaining a savings account with regular deposits.
-Avoiding credit card debt, donating to a meaningful charity, shopping at second hand stores, using a library instead of purchasing a book, or just cooking your own meals can also aid in your goals
+- Financial Wellness is a feeling of satisfaction about your financial situation and can be as simple as having a budget and maintaining a savings account with regular deposits.
+Avoiding credit card debt, donating to a meaningful charity, shopping at second-hand stores, using a library instead of purchasing a book, or just cooking your own meals can also aid in your goals

 - Intellectual Wellness is the recognition of your own creative talent and you seek ways to use your knowledge and skills.
 Reading, puzzles, debating issues with others, learning a new language or musical instrument, trying a new hobby, or teaching and tutoring others are all ways to maintain or improve your intellectual wellness.